masa-ito/ProtoToPoisson/doc/source/AsResearchProject.rst

 .. image:: figurePerformanceVsExpressiveness.jpg

-To overcoming a limitation of OOP in C++, our EDSL is going to provide semantic model
+To overcome a limitation of OOP in C++, our EDSL is going to provide semantic model

 * transforming the description of a descretization model into plain-C-like code, and
 * parallelizing a matrix solver algorithm based on a user given model.